harness/developer-hub/docs/infra-as-code-management/pipelines/operations/default-pipelines.md

 :::

 ### Prerequisites

-Before you can use the IaCM Default Pipelines, ensure that:

-1. You have the necessary permissions to view and execute pipelines in your project. `e.g. RBAC via the API`
-2. You have created pipelines to Provision, Plan and Destroy and Check for drift to be assigned as defaults.
+- You have created pipelines to Provision, Plan and Destroy and Check for drift to be assigned as defaults.

 ### Configure and run default pipelines
 <Tabs>
 <TabItem value="Interactive guide">
 <iframe